3 DAYS FROM $549

 A presidential day of discoveries

 Practice your presidential wave with a walking tour of the City of Presidents this morning.
 Make your way down the streets of Rapid City’s historic downtown area, and you’ll find a series of life-size bronze statues depicting of our nation’s past presidents scattered along the sidewalks.
-Unforgettable Moment and Multigenerational Feature: Our next stop is a must-see for American history lovers: spectacular Mount Rushmore.
+Unforgettable Moment & Family Feature: Our next stop is a must-see for American history lovers: spectacular Mount Rushmore.
 Sculpted to honor America’s most prominent presidents, solo travelers and family groups alike will get a rush from observing this famous monument in person.
 You’ll have time to enjoy lunch on your own before we set off for our next monument, Crazy Horse.
 Dedicated to honoring the rich Native American culture of this area, Crazy Horse is the world’s largest mountain carving.
 Returning to our hotel this evening, you’ll have some time to relax and mull over the day’s discoveries.
 Cultural Discovery: Our Farewell Dinner tonight comes with a fascinating Lakota performance; a farewell prayer song and traditional dance marks the perfect end to our adventures.

 Board your return flight home